FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 ##FAANG metadata - experiment specification

 This document describes the specification for all experiment metadata.
 You can find an overview of our metadata and archival plans in [the overview document](faang_metadata_overview.md).
 The [sample](faang_sample_metadata.md) and [analysis](faang_analysis_metadata.md) documents are also in this [git repo](https://github.com/FAANG/faang-metadata).
-Further guidance can be found on the [FAANG wiki pages](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/FAANG+Archive+Submission+guidelines).
+Further guidance can be found on the [FAANG wiki pages](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/FAANG+Archive+Submission+guidelines), with specific guidance for submission of [sequencing data](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+sequencing+data).

 Experiments are expected to fall into two categories: